- Travel Home

 The list of toppings includes pork belly, fish cake, egg, kale, miso, shiitake and black bean.

 Momofuku also offers a large fried chicken meal for groups, complete with scallion pancakes and pickled veggies.

 Momofuku Noodle Bar, 190 University Avenue m5h 0a3, Toronto, Ontario Canada; +1 647-253-8000; reasonable

 Osteria Ciceri e Tria

-Run by the same group that owns the city’s trio of Terroni restaurants, this is best of Toronto Italian done right, comfort food drenched in olive oil that’s best accompanied by a glass or two of wine (bottles range from C$40-110; half and quarter sizes sold).
+Run by the same group that owns the city’s trio of Terroni restaurants, this is best of Toronto Italian done right, comfort food drenched in olive oil.

 The Black Hoof

-This restaurant is a haven for carnivores and foodies who love snout-to-tail eateries.
-The folks at Black Hoof have been winning praise for their self-proclaimed “off-cut meat-centric menu” since 2008 (fish and veggie options also available).
+A haven for carnivores and foodies who love snout-to-tail eateries, the staff at The Black Hoof have been winning praise for their self-proclaimed “off-cut meat-centric menu” since 2008 (fish and veggie options also available).

-The space is tight and reservations are a no-no, so when it’s busy, you’ll have to wait in line.
+The space is tight and reservations are verboten, so when it’s busy, you’ll have to wait in line.